ApryseSDK/pdftron-react-native/API.md

 ```

 #### replyReviewStateEnabled
-boolean, optional, Android only, defaults to true
+boolean, optional, defaults to true

 Defines whether to show an annotation's reply review state.